Do larger sensors collect more light? Yes.

 If we talk about the amount of light (number of photons): the larger the capture surface, the more photons incident per unit of time.

-Assuming that the illumination is the same in two sensors of different size and that the exposure time is the same: the larger sensor will collect more light (more photons) overall.
+Assuming that the illumination is the same in two sensors of different sizes and that the exposure time is the same: the larger sensor will collect more light (more photons) overall.

 Each sensor cell will collect only the number of photons corresponding to its surface.

-The apparent brightness of the image (if it appears darker or lighter) is known as exposure ( perceived exposure if we also take into account ISO ) and does not depend on the total amount of light, but on the amount of light per unit area reaching the sensor.
+The apparent brightness of the image (if it appears darker or lighter) is known as exposure ( perceived exposure if we also take into account ISO ) and does not depend on the total amount of light but the amount of light per unit area reaching the sensor.

-If you want to see it in a more intuitive way:
+If you want to see it more intuitively:

-- The smaller sensor receives less light, but spreads it over a smaller surface area
+The smaller sensor receives less light but extends it over a smaller surface area

-The exposure is not dependent on the size of the sensor (assuming no other factors that limit the amount of light received by the sensor).
+The exposure is not dependent on the sensor’s size (assuming no other factors that limit the amount of light received by the sensor).

 In cameras, the actual exposure (total photons per unit area) depends on the aperture of the diaphragm ( f-number ) and the exposure time (shutter speed)

-The apparent exposure (perceived exposure) of the final image also plays a role in the sensitivity of the film or sensor (ISO value).
+The apparent exposure (perceived exposure) of the final image also plays a role in the film’s sensitivity or sensor (ISO value).

-That is, by varying the ISO value we make the image appear lighter or darker, but it is somewhat ‘ artificial ‘ since we start with the same number of photons.
+By varying the ISO value, we make the image appear lighter or darker, but it is somewhat artificial ‘ since we start with the same number of photons.

-All digital cameras have the sensor calibrated in such a way that it adjusts (more or less) to the behavior of photographic film.
+All digital cameras have the sensor calibrated so that it adjusts (more or less) to the behavior of photographic film.

-I put it in quotes because there are other factors that influence, for example:
+I put it in quotes because other factors influence, for example: